Takakiriy/typrm/README.md

 but the text with the same case will be displayed at the top.
 In typrm, the text that hits the top is displayed at the bottom.

+The more upper in the following list, the lower search score.
+- Difference numbers of words
+- Difference numbers of characters
+- Lettercase difference

 You can specify multiple keywords to be written by CSV format (comma separated values) after the `#keyword:` tag in the text file.